OliviaOk24/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/85662949/128119558-d8c5d50c-ef40-43e1-8289-d4d6ca5ffb9f.png)
 Comparing this table to the retirement titles employee table, it is clear that there are enough staff to provide mentorship to the different job titles in the different departments.
 ![image](https://user-images.githubusercontent.com/85662949/128119756-e608714c-422f-476e-a88f-31f2a759ecf5.png)
-- to further look into the job titels by departments, 2 addditional tables showing the different employees by reitirng departments and mentor eligible employees by departments will give a better understanding.
+- To further look into the job titles by departments, 2 additional tables showing the different employees by reitirng departments and mentor eligible employees by departments will give a better understanding.
 The image below shows the mentor eligible employees by department numbers and the query written to call that.
 ![image](https://user-images.githubusercontent.com/85662949/128120549-2ca4b2a1-f348-4b78-b733-aecfb29c81b8.png)